-There are two federally recognized tribes (Miccosukee Tribe of Indians of Florida and the Seminole Tribe of Florida) that are located within the region of the project area (Figure 3.19-1).
+There are two federally recognized tribes (Miccosukee Tribe of Indians of Florida and the Seminole Tribe of Florida) that are located within the region of the project (Fig. 8).
 Both tribes maintain strong connections within South Florida and shared use of the region which may have historically included the project area.

 Members of both Tribes continue to rely upon the Everglades to support their cultural, medicinal, subsistence, and commercial activities.
-However, while uses, are known throughout the region, there are no known uses of the specific project area.
+However, while uses are known throughout the region, there are no known uses of the project area.
 Prior consultation under section 106 of the National Historic Preservation Act on various aspects of the project for construction purposes over the last decade have not indicated any historic uses although that certainly remains possible.
 The specific issues impacting each tribe have been different over the last few decades, but they are all related to impacts due to man-made changes to the Everglades ecosystem.
-Consultation will be updated with both tribes in regards to project impacts.
+Consultation will be updated with both tribes regarding project impacts.

-Figure 3.19-1.
+Figure 8.
 Map outlining the location of Tribal reservation, Leased and Easement lands